How to install MicroCloud¶

 At least two network interfaces per cluster member: one for intra-cluster communication and one for external connectivity to the uplink network

-Partially or fully disaggregated networking setups require more interfaces; see: How to configure Ceph networking
+Partially or fully disaggregated networking setups require more interfaces; refer to How to configure Ceph networking to learn more

 To use a dedicated underlay network for OVN traffic, an additional interface per cluster member is required